douglasm42/douglasm42.github.io/README.md

 This is my personal website.
-Built using ReactJS and create-react-app.
+Built using Next.js.

 # Running

 To run in development mode, use the command: `yarn dev`

-To build and deploy, use the command: `yarn build`
+To build, use the command: `yarn build`

+To deploy, just push to main.

 # Adding new Articles or Projects